Nico-Curti/PhDthesis/README.md

 > We also highlight how Super Resolution models are able to overcome object detection issues and increase detection performance.
 > In the third application we discuss about femur head segmentation problem on CT images: a semi-automated pipeline for the image annotation is proposed and a deep learning neural network model trained on these images.

-> The last section of this work is the implementation of a novel biomedical database obtained by the harmonization of multiple data sources.
+> The last section of this work is the implementation of a novel biomedical database obtained by the harmonization of multiple data sources that provide network-like relationship between biomedical entities.
-> The data involved in this project were mined using web-scraping methods, and a novel natural language processing pipeline was designed to maximize the overlap between the different data sources.
+> The data involved in this project related to diseases, symptoms and other biological relates were mined using web-scraping methods, and a novel natural language processing pipeline was designed to maximize the overlap between the different data sources.
-> We describe the key steps which lead us to the realization of this network-of-networks database and we discuss its potential applications to biomedical research.
+> We describe the key steps which lead us to this network-of-networks database and we discuss its potential applications to biomedical research.

 ## Installation